bevansMedia/CodeExamples/README.md

 [<b>PlayerInfo.cs</b>](https://github.com/bevansMedia/CodeExamples/blob/master/PlayerInfo.cs)

 Handles the Player's Info within SALVO.
-It syncs data across clients and is also used to so the game can handle AI opponents the same as it would with a human player.
+It syncs data across clients and is also used so the game can handle AI opponents the same as it would with a human player.